Which Hill’s Science Diet Adult Plus Canned Recipes Get

-The fourth item is corn.
-Corn is an inexpensive and controversial cereal grain of only modest nutritional value to a dog.
+The seventh ingredient is wheat flour, a highly-refined product of wheat milling.
+Like corn, wheat is an inexpensive and controversial cereal grain of only modest nutritional value to a dog.

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.

 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.